AdaCore/aws/readme.txt

    distribution.

    Templates_Parser is a very useful add-on for AWS.
-You should have a look at it if you plan to develop a Web application.
+You should have a look at it if you plan to develop a Web applications.
 Templates_Parser permits to completely separate the HTML design from the Ada code.

    Some other Templates engine are WebMacro, FreeMarker, PHP, ASP, JSP and